2nd Year

 • The birth of photography

-• The Kinetoscope and the Cinema: Thomas Edison, Fratelli Lumière
+• The Kinetoscope and the Cinematograph: Thomas Edison, Lumière Brothers

 • First editing experiments: Georges Méliès

-• The European avant-gardes: Anton Giulio Bragaglia, Luis Buñuel, Salvador Dalí, Ejzenstein, René Clair and Fernand Léger
+• European avant-gardes: Anton Giulio Bragaglia, Luis Buñuel, Salvador Dalí, Ejzenstejn, René Clair, and Fernand Léger

 • German Expressionism: Friedrich Wilhelm Murnau, Fritz Lang